RobDat18/Machine-Learning-Assignment/README.md

 Unfortunately, the HTML file is still not readable in a compiled version (despite several hours of increasingly frustrating efforts, sorry :-)).
 You are therefore kindly requested to review the compiled version on the [RPubs site](http://rpubs.com/RobDat18/475902).
 (RPubs was previously used during this Data Science specialization to share assignment results, so it seems a reasonable alternative)
-Your understanding and cooperation is very much appreciated.
+Your understanding for my clumsiness and cooperation is very much appreciated.